-If you still want to explore a self-hosted solution, a go-to solution is Matomo.
+If you still would like to explore a self-hosted solution, a go-to solution is Matomo.

 Web Analytics as a Service

 You decided you don't want the hassle of maintaining non-core service.
 You want to buy a managed service.
-You should take into account a few things.
+You should consider a few things.

 Ask yourself, does the solution provide the features you need?
 But also, are you paying for things you will never leverage?
-Managed solutions differ in feature set but also in versatility and complexity.
-Google Analytics and Matomo offer some really powerful features but can feel overwhelming.
+Managed solutions differ in feature set, but also in versatility and complexity.
+Google Analytics and Matomo offer some powerful features, but can feel overwhelming.
 Settings and tracker configuration might demand specialized knowledge and incur the cost of a consultant.

 A smaller tracker script will load faster to take fewer resources in the browser.
 This, in turn, will translate to a better user experience.

 Likewise, larger script, more data exchange is directly associated with computing resources utilization.
-The smaller script and lower data footprint will have a positive ecological impact in the long run and at scale.
+The smaller script and lower data footprint will eventually have a positive ecological impact.

 Likewise, the place of incorporation of the Data Processor matters.
 It is best practice to choose a provider that follows the same, or compatible, legal framework.
 When facing a legal challenge, the ability to exercise your rights in front of a local court is more straightforward and often cheaper.